aniyomiorg/aniyomi-website/src/help/guides/local-anime.md

 ## Folder Structure

-Aniyomi requires a specific folder structure for local manga to be correctly processed.
-Local manga will be read from the `Aniyomi/localanime` folder.
+Aniyomi requires a specific folder structure for local anime to be correctly processed.
+Local anime will be read from the `Aniyomi/localanime` folder.
 Each anime must have a `Anime` folder.
 Episode videos will then go into the anime folder.
 See below for more information on archive files.
 You can refer to the following example:

 ::: guide Example (Folder)
 <div class="side-by-side">